3 Scientists Win Nobel Prize In Physics For Work On Earth's Place In The Universe

 "This year's laureates have contributed to answering fundamental questions about our existence," he said.
 "The discoveries have forever changed our conceptions of the world."

-Peebles has been awarded the prize for creating a theoretical framework that is the foundation of our modern understanding of the universe's history, from the Big Bang to the present day.
+Peebles was awarded the prize for creating a theoretical framework that is the foundation of our modern understanding of the universe's history, from the Big Bang to present day.

-"Were it not for the theoretical discoveries of James Peebles, the wonderful, high-precision measurements of the [Cosmic Background radiation] over the last 20 years would have told us almost nothing," Academy member Mats Larsson said.
+"Were it not for the theoretical discoveries of James Peebles, the wonderful, high-precision measurements of the [cosmic background radiation] over the last 20 years would have told us almost nothing," academy member Mats Larsson said.

-Mayor and Queloz are recognized for the first discovery of a planet outside our solar system, an exoplanet, orbiting a sun-type star, in 1995.
+Mayor and Queloz were recognized for their 1995 discovery of the first planet outside our solar system orbiting a sun-type star, an exoplanet.
 The planet, 51 Pegasi b, is located about 50 light-years from Earth in the constellation Pegasus.
 It was detected by analysis of the slight changes in the star's spectrum caused by the orbiting planet.

 "I was not working alone," Peebles said by telephone during a news conference in Stockholm.
 "From the beginning, I have always had colleagues."